 A similar sense of openness and privacy is afforded by each residence’s roof terrace (around 124sq m – 1,325-1,344sq ft), which can be easily accessed thanks to the internal elevator that is fitted in each home.

-From the seamless flow and flexibility of its internal spaces to its combination of internal courtyards and roof terraces, all the project’s unique elements combine to afford an unparalleled quality of life.
+From the seamless flow and flexibility of its internal spaces to its combination of internal courtyards and roof terraces, each of the project’s unique elements combine to afford an unparalleled quality of life.

 Enlightened award-winning design